laserbeam/projectBatmAaaan/README.md

 You will also need to get proControll http://creativecomputing.cc/p5libs/procontroll/ and install it following this guide: http://wiki.processing.org/w/How_to_Install_a_Contributed_Library

 The code is not amazingly pretty and if the game will ever be a full commercial game it will suffer some heavy refactoring, and maybe will be ported to MOAI or some other engine.
+Start in Batman.pde and have fun!